 - Checks that approaches used with and policies applied to the patient are mutually compatible and consistent.

 Knowledge and skills

-The end result of delivering a package of care that is consistent over time, across settings, and between individuals can only succeed if the professional has a body of knowledge that enables him or her to be consistent.
-While this does not extend to acquiring the professional expertise of all other professions, it does extend to have sufficient knowledge about core matters that patients will ask about, and common problems that may present to any team member.
+The result of delivering a consistent care package over time, across settings, and between individuals can only succeed if the professional has a body of knowledge that enables them to be consistent.
+While this does not extend to acquiring the professional expertise of all other professions, it does extend to having sufficient knowledge about core matters that patients will ask about and common problems that may present to any team member.

-- The main types of intervention used generally within rehabilitation: exercise, practice, self-management and education, psychosocial interventions, and advising on care and support needs (see here);
+- The main types of intervention generally used within rehabilitation: are exercise, practice, self-management and education, psychosocial interventions, and advising on care and support needs (see here);

 - How to deliver each in outline, but especially how to teach self-management and to educate patients and families;